dheid/JavaPNS/README.md

 * Allow device tokens with more than 64 bytes
 * Increase the maximum payload size to 4000 bytes
 * Keep SSL connections alive
+* Allow to add media attachment to PushNotificationPayload

 ### 2.3.4